LogicFan/CS598DLH_Project_WatchSleepNet/README.md

         ├── DREAMT_PIBI_SE  # Processed data for the DREAMT dataset
         ├── MESA_PPG        # Processed data for the MESA dataset
         ├── SHHS_EEG        # Processed data for the SHHS dataset
+        └── SHHS_MESA_IBI   # Combined IBI data from SHHS and MESA
 ```

 3. Run the following commands